-TEACHING, LEARNING, AND TECHNOLOGY AT IAIA
+CENTER FOR TEACHING, LEARNING & TECHNOLOGY

-Teaching, Learning & Technology training and resources are managed by the Academic Technology Resources & Distance Education Team.
-This group provides a variety of training and professional development opportunities.
+The Institute of American Indian Arts Center for Teaching, Learning & Technology (CTLT) is managed by the Academic Technology Resources & Distance Education Department.
+The CTLT provides a variety of training and professional development opportunities.
 These programs are available in a traditional on-campus format, taught at the Center for Lifelong Education, and asynchronously through an online format using the Blackboard Course Management System.
-In addition, the team will be launching non-credit online courses to native communities in a variety of subjects.
+In addition, the CTLT is launching non-credit online courses to native communities in a variety of subjects.